kumahq/kuma-website/app/index.md

 {% contentfor news %}

-**Kuma 2.0.0 has been released!** &mdash; eBPF support, Next Gen Policies and New UI Improvements, and much more [on the Kuma 2.0.0 release blog post](/blog/2022/kuma-2-0-0/)
+**Kuma 2.1.0 has been released!** &mdash; with a full suite of next-gen policies and New UI Improvements, and much more [on the Kuma 2.1.0 release blog post](/blog/2023/kuma-2-1-0/)

 {% endcontentfor %}